SuhasVS95/Case-Study-ANN-vs-ML-Classification-Problem/README.md

 # Case-Study-ANN-vs-ML-Classification-Problem
 A comparative study on the results of an Artificial Neural Network(ANN) with that of an ML classification problem.

-##Problem Statement:
+## Problem Statement:

-This dataset has the features regarding the potability of the water whether it is safe to consume or not.
+Predictive Analysis of the features regarding the potability of the water whether it is safe to consume or not.

 ![image](https://user-images.githubusercontent.com/70081663/120935489-b127f980-c720-11eb-979b-e0b444c11ddd.png)